 The simplest way to teach the STAY behavior is by using an elevated area, which is a defined place.
 Many people make a huge mistake by teaching this behavior on flat ground, and by doing so, the dog is able to cheat.
 Elevated areas eliminate the “cheating” problem.

 As the dog begins to understand, over the course of the next few days, students then are able to start creating distance and control.
+But even as they finish the behavior, they still always remember that the stay behavior is comprised of two things: time and distance.

 When the dog is in the LIE DOWN position, it is the most neutral position a dog can be in.
 By doing so, it really helps when teaching the STAY behavior, and asking the dog to stay for longer periods of time.